Flight to Hong Kong: Plot

 Tony Dumont is aboard a plane to the Crown Colony of Hong Kong carrying a shipment of industrial diamonds.
 It is hijacked by men who flee with the gems, leaving Tony and other passengers, including famed novelist Pamela Vincent, at a remote airstrip.
-After they are rescued and taken to Hong Kong, Tony doesn't get to say goodbye because Pamela is mobbed by the press.
+After they are rescued and taken to Hong Kong, Tony does not get to say goodbye because Pamela is mobbed by the press.

 Tony returns home to Macau, where he is actually the head of local operations for an international crime syndicate and had plotted the heist.
 Quisto, Tony's childhood friend and head of the syndicate's Bangkok operations, calls to tell Tony about a freighter hijacked for the syndicate that will need to be unloaded offshore.

 Tony takes his girlfriend Jean to a nightclub run by Mama Lin, who raised Tony as an orphan.
 There that night is Tony's old friend Lobero, who refuses to sell his own smuggling operation in San Francisco to the syndicate.
 Pamela is among the club's customers that night, so they renew their acquaintance.
 Syndicate boss Bendesh calls to warn Tony that a rival operation is planning to steal the cargo from the hijacked freighter.
 Tony and his lieutenants, ambitious Nicco and longtime friend Boris, go to the freighter in a speedboat and supervise the transfer of the stolen cargo onto junks.
 When other junks with armed thieves arrive to try to intercept, they use their greater speed. maneuverability and hand grenades to prevail.

 Jean is angered by Tony abandoning her at the club.
 Bendesh tells Tony that Quisto was behind the attempt to steal the cargo and orders Tony to kill him.
 Quisto appears at Tony's door and begs for help.
 Tony tries to help him escape to Hong Kong, but when confronted by Nicco, has no choice but to send his friend to his death, dropped into a net behind a junk and dragged through the harbor.
 Upset by Tony being forced to kill Quisto, their mutual friend, Boris decides he no longer wants to be in the business and leaves to find honest work on a ship.